David303ttl/Preenfm3-docs-tools/README.md

 The code looks like what it looks like, first effect.
 Hard-coded to arrange Op's and ADSR's in the right (for me) order.

 How to use:
-If you don't use Reaper DAW, install ysfx and select the plug-in and jsfx file in your DAW.
+If you don't use Reaper DAW, install https://github.com/JoepVanlier/ysfx and select the plug-in and jsfx file in your DAW.
 Easy-peasy.
 By the way, take a look at the fantastic jsfx's from Reaper.